-The Sarbanes-Oxley Act of 2002 was signed into law after a series of infamous corporate fraud incidents.
+The Sarbanes-Oxley Act was signed into law nearly two decades ago after a series of infamous corporate fraud incidents.
 Yet this legislation, intended to govern for-profit entities, inherently affects not-for-profit entities as well.

 One clause in particular guards against fraud by requiring all organizations (including nonprofits) to retain crucial organizational documents.
 These documents span from tax statements to meeting minutes.